How Can One Detect Breast Cancer At The Early Stages?

 It can even travel to the lymph nodes of the armpits from where it can spread to other parts of the body.
 Although Breast cancer is found mostly in women, it can rarely occur in men, too.

-Any of these symptoms can be indicative of breast cancer.
+Any of the above mentioned symptoms can be indicative of breast cancer.
 But the presence of any of these symptoms doesn’t necessarily mean that one has breast cancer.

 It is also essential to note that not all lumps are cancerous.
 The majority of the breast lumps are benign.
 But some kind of benign lumps can raise the risk of breast cancer.